kvgc153/ISMgas/ISMgas/visualization/README.md

 s.plot()
 ```
-Currently supports only 'percentile' but more options will be added shortly.
+Currently supports only 'percentile' which works for most use cases but more options will be added in the future.

 Example notebook -- [Link](examples/example-visualization.ipynb)